A breast lump is swelling, growth, or mass in the breast.

 Other causes of breast lumps include:

 Injury.
-Blood may collect and feel like a lump if your breast gets badly bruised.
+Blood may collect and feel like a lump called a hematoma if your breast gets badly bruised.
 These lumps tend to get better on their own in a few days or weeks.
 If they do not improve, your provider may have to drain the blood.

 Lipoma.
 This is a collection of fatty tissue.